-Home / Recipes / Desserts / Donuts & Pastries / Ricotta Chocolate Chip Filled Baked Sweet Ravioli
+Home / Recipes / Desserts / Donuts & Pastries / Baked Sweet Ricotta Ravioli

-Baked Sweet Ravioli, a delicious flakey pastry stuffed with a lightly sweetened Ricotta filling and baked to perfection.
-The perfect after dinner dessert or snack.
+These Baked Ricotta Ravioli, are made with a delicious flakey pastry then filled with a lightly sweetened Ricotta filling and baked to perfection.
+The perfect Italian treat that can be served for dessert or as an afternoon snack with a cup of tea or espresso!

 How to make a Creamy Ricotta Filling